arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Wednesday 10/28/2020 13:31 (UTC)`.
+The last change was detected on `Friday 10/30/2020 06:13 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code